drhsqlite/pikchr/doc/userman.md

 ### Text Attribute "center"

-The "`center`" attribute cancels all prior "`above`", "`below`", "`ljust`", and "`rjust`" attributes for the current text.
+The "`center`" attribute cancels all prior "`above`", "`below`", "`ljust`", and "`rjust`" attributes for the current text object.

 ### Bold And Italic Font Styles

-The "`bold`" and "`italic`" attributes cause the text to use a bold or an italic font.
-Fonts can be both bold and italic at the same time.
+The "`bold`" and "`italic`" attributes cause the text object to use a bold or italic font.
+Fonts can be both bold and italic at the same time:

 ~~~~ pikchr indent toggle
   box "bold" bold "italic" italic "bold-italic" bold italic fit